BooneJS/LogicEdu/CONTRIBUTING.md

-# Contributing to ManimLogic
+# Contributing to LogicEdu

-Thank you for your interest in contributing to ManimLogic!
+Thank you for your interest in contributing to LogicEdu!
 This document provides guidelines and information for contributors.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/yourusername/manimlogic.git`
+2. Clone your fork: `git clone https://github.com/yourusername/logicedu.git`
 3. Create a virtual environment: `python -m venv venv`
 4. Activate the virtual environment:
    - Windows: `venv\Scripts\activate`